tezos/tezos-mirror/docs/user/glossary.rst

     delegated to.

 _`Delegation`
-    An operation_ in which an `originated account`_'s manager_ lends its account_
-    balance to a delegate_.
+    An operation_ in which an account_ balance is lent to a delegate_.
 This increases the delegate_'s rolls and consequently its Baking_ rights.
 The delegate_ does not control the funds from the account_.

 _`Double baking`
     When a baker_ signs two different blocks at the same height, it is called